-Moved by the belief that the large community gathered each summer at Buck Hill Falls offers a fertile field in which to stimulate thought, we present some of the leading speakers and performers of our day in an atmosphere of relaxation, cheerfulness and goodwill.
+Moved by the belief that the large community gathered each summer at Buck Hill Falls offers a fertile field in which to stimulate thought, the Foxhowe Association declares its objects to be: to present and to discuss, largely from the viewpoint of the Society of Friends, some of the problems arising from human relationships, in an atmosphere of relaxation, cheerfulness and goodwill.

 Foxhowe is a summer series of lectures, performances and events that enlighten the mind and spirit, all events are free and open to the public.
 Foxhowe is centered in the settlement of Buck Hill Falls and we encourage all our neighbors to come join us.